Lismore property market overview: September 2025

 Richmond Hill

 Yet the most notable aspect of Richmond Hill is the property values.
-Here, the average value breaks seven figures reaching an average of $1m exactly.
-It marks a 5% increase between October 2023-2024 and sees it hit the 7-figure mark for the first time since late 2022.
-Values haven’t yet reached the pre-2022 flood record of $1.15m but it has started to climb once again.
-All this underlines why the area is the most expensive in the entire Lismore property market.
+The average value is close to seven figures reaching an average of $970,000.
+It marks a slight drop off from the $1m figure it hit in 2024, but overall it shows a steady increase.
+Values haven’t yet reached the pre-2022 flood record of $1.15m but it has started to climb again.

 Population: 2,406